 Constructed pavement is used by several vehicles in its design life.
 The wheel loads are repeated all the time due to this some deformation occurs on the pavement.
-Total deformation is the sum of all wheel loads acting on it.
+Total deformation is the sum of all-wheel loads acting on it.
 So, in the design of pavement frequency of load is also considered.
-For the design of pavement, single axle with dual wheels carrying 80 Kn load is considered as standard axle.
+For the design of pavement, a single axle with dual wheels carrying 80 Kn load is considered a standard axle.

 6. Subgrade Type

-To construct pavement sub grade soil need to be tested.
-Various test like CBR, Tri axial etc. will helps to determine the quality of subgrade.
-From this we can adopt the required thickness to the pavement.
+To construct pavement subgrade soil need to be tested.
+Various test like CBR, Triaxial, etc. will help to determine the quality of subgrade.
+From this, we can adapt the required thickness to the pavement.
 If subgrade soil is poor then the pavement should damage easily.

 7. Temperature Effects on Pavements Design

 Temperature is the important environmental factor to be considered in the design of pavement.
-In case of asphalt roads, temperature affects the resilient modulus of surface course.
-In very hot condition asphalt layers lose their stiffness.
-At low temperature, asphalt layers become brittle and cracks are formed.
+In the case of asphalt roads, temperature affects the resilient modulus of the surface course.
+In very hot conditions asphalt layers lose their stiffness.
+At low temperatures, asphalt layers become brittle and cracks are formed.

-Moisture variations or precipitation from rain affects the depth of groundwater table.
+Moisture variations or precipitation from rain affects the depth of the groundwater table.
 Good drainage facilities should be provided for good strength and support.
-The ground water table should be at least below 1m from the pavement surface.
+The groundwater table should be at least below 1m from the pavement surface.